IanIsFluent/cdk-demo/README.md

 1. Synthesizes the CloudFormation template from code
 1. Uploads it to the CDK bootstrap stack
 1. Works out the differences between the previous template and the new one
+1. Creates any required archives and uploads them to the bootstrap stack
 1. Applies the diff to update resources to satisfy the new template

 ### `cdk diff`

 Shows what will happen when you run `cdk deploy`.
 Good to check - especially if you're expecting resources to be destroyed.

+### `cdk deploy --hotswap` 🤯⏰⚠

+Makes a small change - introducing 'drift' into the CF stack to let you debug changes more quickly.
+Importantly the deploy time can go from >1m to 3s.
+Don't use in production!

+### `cdk watch` 🤯🤯

+Calls `cdk deploy --hotswap` automatically on changes.
+So you can work on code, and have it deployed to the cloud ASAP.

+Files to watch controlled by `cdk.json` `watch` param.